FMAPV/contrib/README.md

 Term and agreements will be checked if they are aligned with the contract proposale Termsheet and Marketing document will be send and a follow up of different parties will be planned on each step of signing the contract

-In the case of a decentralised bank like Bank4All, the follow up will be a block of procedurals Task as well as the sale own definition of running a customer ( Self producer or Trade secret )
+In the case of a decentralised bank like FMAPV, the follow up will be a block of procedurals Task as well as the sale own definition of running a customer ( Self producer or Trade secret )

 Saleman will insert the client details into his own Block of TradedClient Vault